 Motherhood is an indescribable experience.
 You aren’t able to understand it until you become a mother.
 And while it has its incredible ups, motherhood also has its downs.
 New mothers especially are in for a whirlwind, as there are many mental illnesses that thrive once a baby is born.
-Last week we opened up dialogue about postpartum depression.
-And in keeping theme, this week we are diving into the topic of postpartum anxiety.
+Last week we opened up a dialogue about postpartum depression.
+And in keeping the theme, this week we are diving into the topic of postpartum anxiety.
 It is not uncommon to become an anxious mother.
 So keep reading to learn more about this common experience.

 What is Postpartum Anxiety?